Updated March 202614 min read

 What is the In-Home Supportive Services (IHSS) program?

-IHSS is Medi-Cal's largest program (700k+ recipients).
-While clients hire their own caregivers, HCOs can offer administrative and management support services to these families.
+IHSS is California's largest publicly funded home care program, serving 600,000+ people through Medi-Cal.
+While clients often hire their own caregivers, HCOs can offer administrative and management support services.
+You need licensure to access third-party payers like Medicaid and VA.